Food Indaba

 At Makers Landing, V&A Waterfront

-A full day in-person conference anchored by key regional AI thought leaders and practitioners drawn from the Centre of Excellence in Food Security’s Innovation Lab, the Data Science for Social Impact research group at the University of Pretoria, and the Global Centre on AI Governance.
+A full-day conference exploring AI’s transformative potential for African food systems.
+Leading AI thought leaders and practitioners from the Centre of Excellence in Food Security’s Innovation Lab, University of Pretoria’s Data Science for Social Impact group, the Deep Learning Indaba, and the Global Centre on AI Governance will guide discussions on opportunities, challenges, and practical applications.

 Friday 18 July 2025